TataSher/CV/README.md

 ARB Registration No 087814F

 ## Hobbies
+- Architecture

-- I love drawing, sketching, doodling, and making all sorts of things.
+- I love drawing, sketching, doodling, and making all sorts of things
 - Casually snowboard and ski